pauldlynch/cookbook-hugo/content/recipes/basic_bread/index.md

 - water: 60 - 70% by weight of the flour (sometimes more), at 25 - 30C
 - yeast: fresh or dried, the exact quantity isn't very important

-If you remember that, you will have to basis of making good bread every time.
+If you remember that, you will have the basis of making good bread every time.

 Let's put this into practice: